Guidelines for the Reopening of Public Waterfronts and Beaches

 - Clean and sanitize commonly touched surfaces such as doorknobs, toilets, change tables, etc.

-- Encourage beach users and employees to always maintain a physical distance of 2 metres from other people.
+- Ensure beach users and employees always maintain a physical distance of 2 metres from other people (from different households).

 - Gatherings must not include more people (from different households) than the number permitted under the provincial emergency order.

-- Ensure that occupational health and safety legislation and guidelines are followed: www.health.gov.on.ca/en/pro/programs/publichealth/coronavirus/2019_guidance.aspx and www.ontario.ca/page/resources-prevent-covid-19-workplace.
+- Ensure that occupational health and safety legislation and guidelines are followed.
+Review: https://www.labour.gov.on.ca/english/hs/ and Resources to prevent COVID-19 in the workplace.